DrMikeG/WiiBuzz/README.md

 Having had no more luck with drawing more than 60ma though LED, switched back to NPN transistor.
 2n2222

+Trying various resistor combinations on the base.
+I don't understand the resistance of my led grid.
+Depending on how I measure it, it's between 50ohm and 14k ohm

 led drawing 60ma 2.96v
 V = I R
 2.96 = 0.06 * R = 49ohm

-Bypassing transistor, led draws 82
+Bypassing transistor, led draws 82ma
+This is my target current for full brightness.
+Does the transistor voltage drop play a part here?

-Base @ 40ma 50o - 74.6ma
+Base @ 40ma 50o resistor - 74.6ma for les
 Base @ ?
 54o = 74
 Base 40 ?
 62o = 73
 Base @ ?
 75o = 72

 Base @ 23m 100o - 67ma
 Base @ ?m 112o - 63ma
 Base @ 17 150o - 52ma
 Base @ ?
 330o - 64ma

+Using a 62ohm resistor made from a 50 and a 12
-32 and 78ma
+32ma base current and 78ma led current.
+Resistors getting hot though.
+Spread the heat.
-67.8o made from 5 x 330o
+67.8o made from 5 x 330o resistors in parallel.

+Connected my circuit to my esp.
+It is setup to switch gpio2 on command.

+The esp is only rated to deliver 10ma, and I'm needing 32?
+What could I do.
+What if I insert and led between esp and base, decreasing the voltage drop.
-I think I cooked my first esp
+I think I cooked my first esp, it is no longer responding.
+I may have connected the wrong lead.